syjn99/ream/book/cli/ream/validator_node.md

           Set HTTP address of the key manager server [default: 127.0.0.1] --key-manager-http-port <KEY_MANAGER_HTTP_PORT>
-          Set HTTP Port of the key manager server [default: 8008] -h, --help
+          Set HTTP Port of the key manager server [default: 8008] --network <NETWORK>
+          Choose mainnet, holesky, sepolia, hoodi, dev or provide a path to a YAML config file [default: mainnet] --import-keystores <IMPORT_KEYSTORES>
+          The directory for importing keystores
+      --suggested-fee-recipient <SUGGESTED_FEE_RECIPIENT>
+          The suggested fee recipient address where staking rewards would go to --password-file <PASSWORD_FILE>
+          The plaintext password file to use for keystores --password <PASSWORD>
+          The password to use for keystores.
+It's recommended to use password-file over this in order to prevent your keystore password from appearing in the shell history
+  -h, --help
           Print help
 ```